evkx/evkx.github.io/content/models/mercedes/eqe_suv/EQE_43_4MATIC_SUV/_index.md

 ## Performance

 The Mercedes-AMG EQE 43 4MATIC SUV has a maximum power of 350KW (476hp).
 The total torque is 858nm.
 The 0-100km/h sprint (0-62mph) takes 4,3 seconds.
-The top speed is 210 km/h. {{<evkxdisplayaddarticle />}}
+The top speed is 210 km/h.

 ## Battery, range, and charging